Throttling processes equivalent to full throttling on trees: Introduction

+This concept of balancing initial resources against a related parameter has since been applied to other graph processes, and was first extended to positive semidefinite zero forcing \cite{PSDT} which is a process used bound positive semidefinite minimum rank/maximum nullity problems.
+Subsequently, throttling was applied to the game of cops and robbers \cite{CRT}, which has applications to the coordination of mobile autonomous agents \cite{ilcinkas}, routing reconfiguration in networks \cite{cs}, and graph decompositions \cite{bs}.

-The definitions of any graph theory terms not presented here can be found in \cite{Diestel}.
-Positive semidefinite (PSD) throttling was defined in \cite{PSDT} from positive semidefinite zero forcing, introduced in \cite{PSDZF} and positive semidefinite propagation time, defined in \cite{PSDP}.
-Let $G$ be a graph, and let $B\sseq V(G)$ be the set of blue vertices.
-Let $W_1,...,W_k$ be the sets of white vertices corresponding to the connected components of $G-B$.
-The {\em PSD color change rule} (CCR-$\Zp$) colors $w_i\in W_i$ blue when $w_i$ is the only white neighbor of some $v$ in $G[W_i \cup B]$; in this case we say that $v$ {\em forces} $w$ and write $v\rightarrow w$.
-An initial subset of vertices $B^{(0)}=B\subseteq V(G)$ is colored blue, with all other vertices being colored white.
-Then the PSD color change rule is applied iteratively, and the set $B^{(k)}$ is defined to be the set of all the vertices that $\bigcup_{i=0}^{k-1} B^{(i)}$ can force independently; the collection of forces that color the vertices in $B^{(k)}$ blue are said to occur during the \emph{$k^{\text{th}}$ time-step}.
-If this process eventually colors all of $V(G)$ blue, the set $B^{(0)}$ is said to be a \emph{PSD-forcing set of $G$}, and the least $k$ such that $\bigcup_{i=0}^{k} B^{(i)}=V(G)$ is the {\em PSD-propagation time of $B$}, denoted by $\ptp(G;B)$.
-If $B\subset V(G)$ is not a PSD-forcing set, then $\ptp(G;S)=\infty$.
-The minimum cardinality of a PSD-forcing set for $G$ is the {\em positive semidefinite zero forcing number} of $G$ and is denoted by $\Z_+(G)$.
-Following \cite{PSDT}, the \emph{PSD-throttling number of $B$ in $G$} is and the \emph{PSD-throttling number of $G$} is In the event that $\throtplus(G;B)=\throtplus(G)$, $B$ is said to be an \emph{optimal} set.
+We now present a simplified forcing process called \emph{full forcing}, and the related throttling process, which will be called \emph{full throttling}.
+Let $G$ be a simple graph, $B\sseq V(G)$ be the current set of blue vertices, and $W$ the current set of white vertices.
+Then, in a given time step, the \emph{full forcing color change rule} colors $w\in W$ blue whenever $w$ is the neighbor of some $v\in B$, in which case we say that $v$ {\em forces} $w$ and write $v\rightarrow w$.
+If multiple vertices are capable of forcing $w$, a choice of forcing vertex is made.
+Ultimately, this does not affect the contents of the sets $B^{(k)}$ defined below.
+The full forcing process begins with an initial set of blue vertices, $B^{(0)}=B\subseteq V(G)$, with all other vertices being white.
+The full forcing color change rule is applied iteratively, and the set $B^{(k)}$ is defined to be the set of all the vertices that $\bigcup_{i=0}^{k-1} B^{(i)}$ can force independently; the collection of forces that color the vertices in $B^{(k)}$ blue are said to occur during the \emph{$k^{\text{th}}$ time-step}.
+If this process eventually colors all of $V(G)$ blue, the set $B^{(0)}$ is said to be a \emph{full forcing set of $G$}, and the least $k$ such that $\bigcup_{i=0}^{k} B^{(i)}=V(G)$ is the {\em full forcing propagation time of $B$}, denoted by $\ptf(G;B)$.
+If $B\subset V(G)$ is not a full forcing forcing set, then $\ptf(G;S)=\infty$.
+The \emph{full throttling number of $B$} is $\thf(G;B) = |B| + \ptf(G;B)$, and the \emph{full throttling number $G$} is In the event that $\thf(G;B)=\thf(G)$, $B$ is said to be \emph{optimal}, or more specifically an \emph{optimal full throttling set} of $G$.
+Note that in a connected graph, every nonempty set of vertices is a full forcing set; and thus the interesting questions about full forcing relate to the propagation time and full throttling numbers.